santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Tutorials/Tutorial 4.md

-I apologize for misunderstanding.
-Let me format the questions properly with each option on a completely separate line:

 > [!example] Validity and Venn Diagrams - Questions
 >
 > 1. Which of the following kinds of argument _must be_ **invalid**?